 Tribal Planet are a UK-based company well known for their innovative instrument cases who have decided to branch out into the harmonica business.
 This is not too surprising as the company was founded by a couple of people who previously had many years of experience in distributing instruments by a well known German harmonica manufacturer.
 Their first offering comes as a range of entry-level instruments bearing the name Planetone.
-Made in China and are aimed at the lower priced range of the market, there is nothing earth-shatteringly new about them, but there are some nice features such as nickel-plated reedplates and stainless steel covers on some models.
+Made in China and are aimed at the lower priced range of the market, there is noting earth-shatteringly new about them, but there are some nice features such as nickel-plated reedplates and stainless steel covers on some models.

 The Pocket Harp is a 10-hole diatonic reminiscent of the Special 20, with nickel plated brass reedplates (.75mm thick) fully recessed into a black ABS comb secured with seven screws.
 Reed adjustment is a little variable, as is the tuning, which seems centred around A=444 or so.
 Available in the keys of G, A, Bb, C, D, E and F. Although I can't see too many players retiring their Filiskos to play these instead, they certainly deliver well enough for something that costs not much more than couple of pints of beer.
 I could even see people buying these just for the stainless steel covers to upgrade their old S20s.
 Planetone also offer a 10-hole diatonic called the Super Steel, although I have not seen any of these yet.
 I am told that they feature phosphor bronze reeds on slightly thicker reedplates